Atomoxide/53001-Project/README.md

 json data file and explanatory text can be found at [https://github.com/Atomoxide/53001-Project/tree/main/Document_DB](https://github.com/Atomoxide/53001-Project/tree/main/Document_DB)

 ### Collection: products
-* each different product can have different types of attributes (properties), different number of variants, and many other different type of description on the product website.
+* each different product can have different types of attributes (properties), different number of variants, and many other different types of description on the product website.
 ```
 collection: products
 |__	products